 How do I add pre-pointe class to my schedule?

-Admittance to pre-pointe is in August or January only.
-In order to start pre-pointe class, you must be taking 2 ballet classes for a minimum of 18 weeks of classes or 1/2 of an SDA class year.
-Then you may email to ask for an evaluation of readiness and approval to begin pre-pointe class.
+Pre-pointe begins in August.
+In order to start pre-pointe class, you must be taking 2 ballet classes the previous SDA winter and spring sessions.
+Email in July to ask for an evaluation of readiness and approval to begin pre-pointe class.

 Conduct yourself according to all SDA etiquette guidelines with regards to class attire, behavior and effort.
 In ALL your classes, but most especially ballet classes.
 Take all corrections constructively and work on your technique and PLACEMENT.
 Strong correct placement is a must for pre-pointe admittance.